 Cayman Islands corporations may also meet the definition of a PFIC.
 Generally, a foreign corporation is a PFIC if 75 percent of the corporation's income is passive income or if 50 percent of the corporation's assets are passive assets.
 26 U.S.C. § 1297.
 Unlike other types of foreign corporations discussed herein, the definition of a PFIC does not depend on any level of stock ownership.
 Each U.S. shareholder of a PFIC can choose to be taxed in one of two (or, in the case of marketable stock, one of three) ways.
 A U.S. shareholder of a PFIC may make a qualified electing fund election or, with respect to marketable stock, a mark to market election with respect to the PFIC.
-U.S. shareholders of a qualified electing fund are taxed currently on the PFIC's earnings.
+U.S. shareholders of qualified electing funds are taxed currently on the PFIC's earnings.
 Alternatively, U.S. shareholders of a qualified electing fund may choose to defer the tax on the PFIC's earnings but will pay an interest charge.
-U.S. shareholders of marketable stock, or are allowed a deduction in the case of deperciation in the value of the stock, but only to the extent that they have had prior year inclusions under the mark to market election.
-Special rules prevent an amount that is taken into account under the qualified electing fund or mark to market election fund by the PFIC or a disposition of the PFIC stock by the U.S. shareholder.
-A U.S shareholder of a PFIC that does not make a qualified electing fund or mark to market elections from being taken into account again upon a payment of a dividend by the PFIC or a disposition of the PFIC stock by the U.S. shareholder.
-A U.S shareholder of a PFIC that does not market and all election is not taxed until the PFIC markes a distribution or until the U.S. shareholder disposes of the PFIC stock, but is taxed at top rates and is charged interest.
+U.S. shareholders of marketable stock who make a mark to market election are taxed annually on the appreciation in the value of the stock, or are allowed a deduction in the case of depreciation in the value of the stock, but only to the extent that they have had prior year inclusions under the mark to market election.
+Special rules prevent an amount that is taken into account under the qualified electing fund or mark to market elections from being taken into account again upon a payment of a dividend by the PFIC or a disposition of the PFIC stock by the U.S. shareholder.
+A U.S shareholder of a PFIC that does not make a qualified electing fund election or a mark to market election is not taxed until the PFIC makes a distribution or until the U.S. shareholder disposes of the PFIC stock, but is taxed at top rates and is charged interest.

 A Cayman Islands corporation may be considered a CFC.
 26 U.S.C. §§ 951, 957.
 Certain U.S. shareholders of CFCs are taxed on their pro rata share of certain income and other amounts of the CFC immediately, not when the CFC makes a distribution.
 An entity is a CFC if "U.S. shareholders" own more than 50 percent of the total combined voting power of its stock or more than 50 percent of the stock's total value.
-To be considered a "U.S. shareholder" for the purposes of this definition, a U.S. person must own at least 10 percent of the total combined voting power of the corporation's stock.16 In calculating ownership, the statute considers direct, indirect, and constructive ownership.
+To be considered a "U.S. shareholder" for the purposes of this definition, a U.S. person must own at least 10 percent of the total combined voting power of the corporation's stock.
+In calculating ownership, the statute considers direct, indirect, and constructive ownership.
 U.S. persons are deemed to own stock held by their wholly owned subsidiaries or by certain related persons.
 If a Cayman entity is a CFC, then each U.S. shareholder owning 10 percent or more of the voting stock must include in income his share of certain income of the CFC.
 The income of the CFC to be includible to the U.S. shareholder includes the income defined in subpart F (often called Subpart F income) and earnings of the CFC invested in U.S. property.
 Major types of Subpart F income include income from passive investments, income from transactions with entities related to the CFC, and insurance income.
 There are special rules discussed below that alter the definition of CFC for foreign insurance companies making it more likely that foreign insurance companies will qualify as CFCs.